arrjunjha/steel_quality_model/README.md

 The system successfully detects defects with high accuracy while being optimized for industrial deployment with configurable sensitivity for different defect types.

-## 👨‍💼 Author

-**[Your Name]** - Production & Industrial Engineering Student
-- Specialized in AI applications for manufacturing quality control
-- Focus on Industry 4.0 and automated inspection systems

-## 📄 License

-This project is licensed under the MIT License.